|Updates to this chapter underway and due imminently|

 Some studies may have been found to be fraudulent or may have been retracted since publication for other reasons.
 Errata can reveal important limitations, or even fatal flaws, in included studies.
 All of these may lead to the potential exclusion of a study from a review or meta-analysis.
 Care should be taken to ensure that this information is retrieved in all database searches by downloading the appropriate fields, together with the citation data.

 Search filters are search strategies that are designed to retrieve specific types of records, such as those of a particular methodological design.
 When searching for randomized trials in humans, a validated filter should be used to identify studies with the appropriate design (see MECIR Box 4.4.f).
-Filters to identify randomized trials have been developed specifically for MEDLINE and Embase: see the online Technical Supplement for details.
+Filters to identify randomized trials for CENTRAL have been developed specifically for databases such as MEDLINE, Embase and CINAHL Plus: see the online Technical Supplement for details.
 CENTRAL, however, aims to contain only reports with study designs possibly relevant for inclusion in Cochrane Reviews, so searches of CENTRAL should not use a trials ‘filter’ or be limited to human studies.